marcusoftnet/marcusoftnet.github.io/_posts/2013-11-13-NoIDontMeanWorkFaster.md

 After stating a few of those I often feel a bit stress and short of breath myself.
 Sometimes I stop and think, right in the middle of presentations sometimes; is this really correct?
 Should I come out like the guy talking about faster, faster, faster?
 Isn't this exactly what the Ford-dudes talked about in the early years of this century?

-All of this is summed up with an excellent question, from my colleague and friend [@anderslowenborg](https://twitter.com/anderslowenborg):
+All of this is summed up with an excellent question, from my colleague and friend [Anders Löwenborg](https://twitter.com/anderslowenborg):

 ### Why does it have to go so fast all the time?